 A few nights ago, I had my usual bladder awakening call at four in the morning.
 (Sorry to you millennial’s scratching your heads, wait until you reach middle age and you’ll see what I mean).
 I carefully walked through our very dark bedroom shuffling my feet slowly to avoid tripping over or bumping into anything along the way.
 As I returned, I took the same path back, much more confidently knowing my path was clear.

 Little did I know, as I headed out of the bathroom and in full stride, that my all-black 140-pound giant schnauzer had changed sleeping positions and plopped himself outstretched in the middle of the bedroom.
 Totally unsuspecting such an obstacle I found myself flying across the room.
-I found myself flat on my face amidst shouts of me screaming at the dog and my wife having a panic attack of sorts wondering what was the cause of the tremendous explosion at the foot of her bed.
-Fortunately, my face landed on the scrambling dog posterior, but I obtained some very nice sized bruises on the left elbow and right knee.
+In one second I was flung onto the floor landing on my face.
+There were shouts of me screaming at the dog causing my wife to have a panic attack of sorts wondering what was the cause of the tremendous explosion at the foot of her bed.
+Fortunately, my face landed on the scrambling dog posterior, but I obtained some very large bruises on the left elbow and right knee.

 If life is a journey of seeking to walk wisely in the light, it does not take much to get us off track and stumble in the darkness.

 While we wish to remain calm, anxiety free, depression free, anger free, or whatever thorn in our sides that gets in the way it does not take a lot to ruin a perfect flow.
 A phone call from an unhappy customer, an unexpected break-down of a car or appliance, a bad diagnosis from the doctor, a job loss, the wi-fi going out, tripping over the dog, worries and negative vibes can bring on the dark blues.
 Soon we find ourselves with a mind wandering off into worry, fear, and doubt; it is like walking in the darkness.
 All can seem impossible.